TechnocubeLabs/Supertime/README.md

 # SuperTime #

-SuperTime is a general purpose attendance management system built using a sailsjs framework.
+SuperTime is a general purpose attendance management system built using a sails.js framework.

 ### Features ###